• Cookbook

 IMG_9229.jpg

-One year when I was a kid and out of school for the summer, I went to a pool party where I had the best meaty, spicy, creamy cheese dip of my life!
+There's nothing like being a kid in the summer.
+I think back to playing outside for hours, riding my bike until dark, and pool parties galore.
+One year long ago, I was out of school for the summer and went to a pool party where I had the best meaty, spicy, creamy cheese dip of my life!
 I loved it so much, my mom got the recipe from the host.
-More than 20 years later, that recipe is still in our family and has been a staple for parties and summer get togethers ever since.
+About 20 years later, that recipe is still in our family and has been a staple for parties and summer get togethers ever since.
 I've turned up the volume a bit on the recipe, making it a little more zesty and fun!
 This is the perfect Memorial Day weekend or go-to summer party recipe!

 SEE THE VIDEO HERE!!!